seasketch/geoprocessing/README.md

 * `geoprocessing watch scripts` - build scripts only and watch for changes

 CLI - from packages/geoprocessing folder
-* `npm run prepare` - build core library and scripts
+* `npm run prepare` - build core library and scripts.
+Also runs automatically on initial install and publish
 * `npm run watch` - build core library and watch for changes
 * `npm run watch:scripts` - build scripts only and watch for changes